 Clearing is a UCAS service that allows universities to fill spaces on courses that aren't yet full, while students without offers are given a second chance to pursue their higher education aspirations.

-Vacancies are updated regularly, with the majority added from results day.
-You can pick up the phone and call university hotline numbers between Thursday morning and late afternoon on this day.
+Clearing vacancies are displayed in UCAS's search tool, with the majority added from results day.
+You can phone the university hotline numbers from Tuesday morning to late afternoon on this day.
 As opening times will vary, it's best to check with the individual university for details.

-For 2017 entry, Clearing vacancies will be removed from UCAS's search tool on 30 September, with 23 October being the last date for you to add your choices, and for universities to make their final decisions.
+Applications will be accepted until Tuesday 17 October 2023, with this being the last date to add your choices, and for universities to make their final decisions.